 A visit to Ramsgate Tunnels

-After watching the film, the guide issued our safety equipment, a hard hat and torch, and we were ready to go.
+After the film, we were provided with safety equipment, including hard hats and torches, and then we were ready to explore.

 What can you see in the Ramsgate Tunnels?

-Although it was only intended as temporary accommodation, over 1000 people eventually lived in the air raid shelter permanently.
-The families hung sheets and towels to create their own private zones.
-Then, they brought along home comforts to make the tunnels more comfortable and homely.
+Although it was only intended as temporary accommodation, many people eventually lived in the air raid shelter permanently.
+Families adapted the tunnels as living spaces, using sheets and towels to create private zones and bringing in home comforts.

-In the main entrance tunnel, you’ll see replica living spaces so you can imagine what it would have been like.
+In the main entrance tunnel, you’ll see replica living spaces so you can imagine what life in the tunnels would have been like.
 The inhabitants created a community in which everyday activities such as cooking, socialising and school still took place.
+Life inside the tunnels was far from bleak; they had water and electricity and even had a barber, doctor, and postman.

 After the war